Vimoutiers: Geography

-Vimoutiers has two rivers running through it the Vie and the Viette in addition to four streams, the Fontaine de la Roche, Souze, the Moulin Neuf, plus the Champeaux.
+Vimoutiers has two rivers running through it the Vie and the Viette in addition to four streams, the Fontaine de la Roche, Souze, plus the Moulin Neuf.

 Land distribution

 The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 85% (495 ha) is Meadows.
 The rest of the land is urbanised at 8%, with the last 6% spread almost equally at 3% each between Arable land and industrial or commercial areas.

 History

 In 1040 while besieging a nearby Norman castle, Alan III, Duke of Brittany died suddenly in Vimoutiers, then a possession of the Duchy of Normandy.
 His death was thought to be caused by poisoning.